Antigua Day Trip – Solola Market Tour, Panajachel

 In the afternoon visit the Sacred Caves of San Jorge.
 There is no guarantee, but it is likely to witness a Mayan shaman performing Fire Protection Ceremony at the caves.
 Your local guide will explain the significance of the ceremony, and will lead you on your own personal ceremony/meditation.

 This rugged and remote area has barely been touched by the outside world.
 Our drive takes us 2500 feet above the waters of Atitlan for breath taking views and pristine scenery.
-If time allows, we drive into the countryside to visit Conception, and its beautifully maintained church built in 1612.
+In addition, we drive into the countryside to visit Conception, and its beautifully maintained church built in 1612.

 $105 per person includes r/t shuttle transportation from Antigua Guatemala.(2 person minimum) Meals & refreshments not included.